 This is like comparing a Bugatti Veyron to a Porsche.
 However, between two of the most expensive cities in the world, Geneva is cheaper.
 Hotels, restaurants, bars – you name it, you can shave a little off your budget by spending some time in Geneva.
 If you’re staying for a while, you can always save even more by hopping across the border into France and picking up your groceries there.

 Geneva is well placed to take you to France or Italy, where you can even travel on a day trip if you get up early enough.
 Zurich is smack in the middle of Switzerland, and while this may not be a bad thing if you want to explore the inner parts of the country, if you are planning to have Switzerland as a stop-over on a Euro tour, Geneva may be the best option.

 If you want to find out what makes the world tick, there is probably no better place than Geneva.
 You can delve into mysteries of the universe in the morning at CERN, then learn the history of the United Nations in the afternoon.
 Zurich is home to plenty of museums and has a vibrant culture of its own, but if you want a global perspective, choose Geneva.

 Zurich’s population is larger and the city has a busier feel to it, whereas Geneva feels more like a large town.
 The peace and quiet can be good if you are looking for a relaxing trip, but if you’re up for a night out it can be a bit of a challenge.

-Literally meaning the water jet, Geneva’s Jet d’eau is difficult to miss as it fires the waters of Lake Geneva 450 feet up into the air.
+Literally meaning the “water jet”, Geneva’s Jet d’eau is difficult to miss, as it rises 140m (460ft) from the surface of Lake Geneva up into the air.
 While its purpose is mystifying, it makes for a great photo, particularly at night when it’s fully lit up.
 Zurich can’t match this.